 Laying on your side with a pillow between your legs helps relieve back pain and support your belly at the same time which will help you fall asleep faster in your third trimester and hopefully make you feel more comfortable.

 If you have swollen feet put a pillow under them to raise them up while you sleep.

 These are awesome!!!
 If you haven’t heard of it or how it works it is a pillow made just for pregnant mommas like you that wraps around your body supporting your back and belly and promotes great sleep all night long (minus the bathroom breaks every few hours).

-Trick I Used That Worked Until Third Trimester
+A trick I Used That Worked Until Third Trimester

 Sounds kinda weird but don’t knock it till you try it!
 I got great sleep this way for a long time and never felt like I was squishing my baby.
-When this doesn’t work for you any more get the pregnancy pillow and I guarantee you will sleep great at the end of your pregnancy.
+When this doesn’t work for you anymore get the pregnancy pillow and I guarantee you will sleep great at the end of your pregnancy.

 How To Overcome Sleep Challenges

 Here are some tips of how to get better sleep during your pregnancy broken down for you by trimester and the solutions for these challenges.
 Sleeping during pregnancy can be one of the most frustrating things because of all the different pregnancy symptoms you are experiencing.

 Here are some great ways to get the sleep you need.

 First Trimester :